 You can appoint a family member or friend to be your child's successor deputy so that he/she can continue to manage your child's matters if you pass on or lose mental capacity.

 However, if you do not have anyone to appoint as your child's successor deputy, you may consider engaging a professional deputy to manage your child's matters in the future.
 A professional deputy includes professionals such as lawyers and accountants, and licensed trust companies, that are registered with the Public Guardian.
 More information about Professional Deputy can be found on Office of the Public Guardian's website.

-10. Can my child who is a current SPED school student but not graduating this year, benefit from ADAP?
+10. Can my child who is a current student of the Special Education School (SPED School), but not graduating this year, benefit from ADAP?

-ADAP has been extended to 15 SPED schools and your child will be able to benefit from ADAP in the year he/she graduates.
+ADAP has been extended to 15 SPED Schools and your child will be able to benefit from ADAP in the year he/she graduates.
 For now, if you are the legal guardian of your child, you are still able to make decisions on his or her behalf until he/she turns 21 years old.

-11. Can my child who has already graduated from SPED school benefit from ADAP?
+11. Can my child who has already graduated from SPED School benefit from ADAP?

-ADAP is currently offered to graduating SPED school students as they are still in school and their mental capacity can be assessed by the school psychologists as part of routine evaluations.
+ADAP is currently offered to graduating students of SPED Schools, as the students are still in school and their mental capacity can be assessed by the school psychologists as part of routine evaluations.
+MSF is currently examining how similar assistance can be provided to adult PWIDs.